LegendPikachuYT/Pikachu/README.md

 # Pikachu
-Pikachu Is  a PowerFull Termux Tool Which Can U Make You Secure From Hackers and You will Also Get To Know How The Tool Works
+Pikachu Is a powerful Termux Tool which can you make You Secure From Hackers and You will Also Get To Know How The Tool Works

 WHILE I DO NOT PROMOTE ANY ILLEGAL USE OF THIS TOOL THIS IS JUST FOR EDUCATIONAL PURPISES ONLY
-PIKACHU VERSION = V1
+PIKACHU VERSION = V1.1

-#NOTE = IF YOU FACE ANY ERROR IN INSTALLING OF ANY TOOL DM ME HERE = https"//t.me/LegendPikachu_YT
+#NOTE = IF YOU FACE ANY ERROR IN INSTALLING OF ANY TOOL DM ME HERE = https://t.me/LegendPikachu_YT

 PIKACHU CONTAINS 50+ TOOLS